Advice for parents and carers

 February–May (4–7 months to go)

 Some universities will get back to your child with a decision on their application quickly, while others will take a few months.
 It all depends on the university and the course.
 If your child applied by 25 January, universities must let them know whether they’re offering them a place by early May.

 When your child applies to join us, we aim to update them on their application within 2 weeks.
 If we offer them a place, we invite them to an Applicant Experience Day where they take part in taster lectures and meet staff and their potential classmates.

 We also send them details of how to apply for a room in halls.
-We guarantee a room in halls to all new, full-time undergraduate students starting in September or October 2019 who make us their first-choice university.
+We guarantee a room in halls to all new, full-time undergraduate students starting in Autumn 2023 who make us their first-choice university.

 Once they’ve got a decision on all the courses they applied for, there’s no need to rush to choose which offers to accept – they get at least a month to decide.

 Our accepting an offer page explains the different types of offer and how to accept or decline them.